Muath-Ademar/Muath-Ademar/README.md

 Skills:  JS / HTML / CSS/ Python

-- 🔭 I’m currently working on a web app called Yelp Palestine, you can find the project pinned above
+- 🔭 I’m currently working on a web app called Yelp Palestine, you can find the project pinned below
 - 🌱 I’m currently learning  Java, and MERN